quiltdata/quilt/docs/build-a-package.md

+# Build a package

+Building a package creates a local bundle of serialized data. `$ quilt ls` displays your local packages and their location on disk.

 There are three ways to build data packages with Quilt:

 1. Implicitly with `quilt build USR/PKG DIRECTORY`.
 Implicit builds are good for taking quick snapshots of unstructured data like images or text files.
 Quilt serializes columnar formats formats (xls, csv, tsv, etc.) to data frames; all other files will be copied "as is".